QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 Progress:
 Set up a bot using BotFather >> [HacashBot](t.me/HacashBot) Bot is in beta:
-Problem:
+Problems:
-1. Consensus to >248 and <240
+[x]1.
+Consensus to >248 and <240
-2. Rounding Up numbers still in debate since lower values can't be represented in higher formats.
+[x]2.
+Rounding Up numbers still in debate since lower values can't be represented in higher formats.
-3. Non-digits get rejected.
+[x]3.
+Non-digits get rejected.

 On-going features:
-1. Web Scraping on http://explorer.hacashpool.com/address/foo or http://block.hacash.org/address/
+[x]1.
+Web Scraping on http://explorer.hacashpool.com/address/foo or http://block.hacash.org/address/ to check balance.
+[ ]2.
+Adding icons to menu-reply.